How To Consume Data From A REST HTTP API With Go

 }

-In Go we could map this out into 3 different structs, a Response struct that contains an array of Pokemon and a Pokemon struct to map these individual pokemon and a PokemonSpecies struct to access our Pokemon’s name.
+In Go, we could map this out into three different structs: a Response struct that contains an array of Pokemon, a Pokemon struct to map these individual Pokemon, and a PokemonSpecies struct to access each Pokemon’s name.

 // A Response struct to map the Entire Response